guruguru2004/Pacman-main/README.md

-Packman

-Packman is a lightweight package manager designed for managing dependencies in your projects easily and efficiently.
+Single Pacman

+Single Pacman is a simple, efficient package manager designed to streamline the management of a single project’s dependencies.

 Features

-  Simple installation and setup
+Easy installation and setup

-  Dependency management

-  Easy to use command-line interface
+Intuitive command-line interface

-  Cross-platform compatibility